Caldwell v. J. H. Findorff & Son, Inc.: Background

-Yahara Elementary in DeForest, Wisconsin, opened for the 1992-93 school year.
-In March 2002, 340 students at Yahara Elementary (Deforest, Wisconsin) were sent home on accordance to an issue with excessive moisture in the building causing toxic mold to grow in the ventilation ducts, pipes, and on carpets.
+Yahara Elementary in DeForest, Wisconsin, opened for the 1992–93 school year.
+In March 2002, 340 students at Yahara Elementary (Deforest, Wisconsin) were sent home due to an issue with excessive moisture in the building causing toxic mold to grow in the ventilation ducts, pipes, and on carpets.
 Three teachers, a custodian, and a student were suffering with respiratory problems and were insistent on taking the company, J.H.
 Findorff & Son, Inc. to court because they believed the mold issues were a product of the school having been built improperly.
 Two of the teachers a custodian and a student were involved in the lawsuit.

 Trial court

-On August 20, 2002 the plaintiffs sued Findorff in Dane County under the safe place statute and in strict liability alleging the defects in the original design and in construction that caused the excess moisture.
+On August 20, 2002, the plaintiffs sued Findorff in Dane County under the safe place statute and in strict liability alleging the defects in the original design and in construction that caused the excess moisture.
 The circuit court concluded that the plaintiffs discovered the cause of their symptoms more than three years before filing this suit making their claims time-barred.
 The plaintiffs claims under the safe place statute failed because the information submitted did not show that Findorff had custody or control of the area, the negligence claims failed too because none of their witnesses offered standard care opinions regarding Findorff.
 The plaintiffs then appealed the decision.